rajmohanram/aap-playbooks/README.md

-# awx-sample-project
+# aap-playbooks

-Sample project for AWX
+Repo to keep playbooks used by Job templates in AWX or AAP.